-4.2 CMIS Management Protocol Layers
+4.2 CMIS Management Protocols and Layers

-The CMIS management interface is best understood in terms of its protocol layers (top to bottom):
+The CMIS management interface is best understood in terms of the management primitives exchanged across that interface and in terms of the protocol layers that govern the exchange of these management primitives (top to bottom):

-- The management application layer specifies meaning and effects of management operations on functions or behaviors of the module as well as any associated behavioral rules and protocols.
-This layer and its representation as a set of management hardware signals, management register accesses, or messages exchanges is described in chapters 6, 7, 8, and 9. - An optional message exchange layer implemented on top of the essential register access layer provides primitives for management message exchange between host and module.
-Implementation of this layer is described in sections 7.2 and 8.15. - The essential register access layer provides the primitive management operations in CMIS which are reading and writing bytes from or to a 256-byte addressable memory window.
-The mechanisms and protocols pertinent to this layer are defined in chapter 5.
-The addressing extensions required to

-- effectively access a larger management memory space are described in chapter 8. - The data transfer layer underlying the register access layer provides the data transmission protocols required to let the host and the module exchange basic management operations (and associated data) via the physical interconnection layer.
-A set of data transfer stack variants is described under the name Management Communication Interface (MCI) in Appendix B. - The physical interconnection layer is the lowest layer comprising the electrical and mechanical interface elements (that are connected to carry elementary signals) as well as the associated protocols i.e. rules for using those interface elements.
+- The management application layer at the top specifies meaning and effects of management operations on functions or behaviors of the module as well as any associated behavioral rules and protocols.
+This layer and its representation as a set of management hardware signals, management register accesses, or messages exchanges is described in chapters 6, 7, 8, 9, and 10. - An optional message exchange layer (CDB) implemented on top of the essential register access layer provides primitives for a command-reply type of management message exchange between host and module.
+Implementation of this layer is described in sections 7.2 and 8.20. - The essential Register Access Layer (RAL) provides the primitive management operations in CMIS which are reading and writing bytes from or to a 256-byte addressable memory window.
+The mechanisms and protocols pertinent to this layer are defined in chapter 5, wheras addressing extensions required to effectively access a larger management memory space are described in chapter 8. - The data transfer layer underlying the register access layer provides the data transmission protocols required to let the host and the module exchange basic management operations (and associated data) via the physical interconnection layer.
+A set of data transfer stack variants is described under the name Management Communication Interface (MCI) in Appendix B. - A small management signaling layer (MSL) exists in parallel to the MCI and provides electrical lowspeed control and status signals with directly assigned management functionality, such as module reset or interrupt request.
+The MSL is defined in chapter 5. - The physical interconnection layer is the lowest layer comprising the electrical and mechanical interface elements (that are connected to carry elementary signals) as well as the associated protocols i.e. rules for using those interface elements.
 Since CMIS is targeted to multiple form factors, the physical layer is defined in the relevant module form factor specification.
 In CMIS, generic signal names are used instead of form-factor specific signal names.
 Refer to Appendix A for the association between generic signal names and form-factor specific signal names.
 Electrical interfaces are also specified in Appendix B by reference to other standards [1] or form factor hardware specifications such as [2][3][4].